• Skip to primary navigation

 Introduction

-The program will follow the principles of health equity and population health to reduce disparities in health outcomes across diverse DET community.
+The project will follow the principles of health equity and population health to reduce disparities in health outcomes across diverse DET community.

-The program will encompass a two-pronged approach to improve client navigation:
+The project will encompass a two-pronged approach to improve client navigation:

 These PCOs will collaborate closely with referring community partners in the Downtown East Toronto, specifically Black- and Indigenous-focused organizations, to identify clients.